Duhamel, Alberta: History

-An early trading post was situated 2-3 miles northwest of the hamlet's current site, directly on a well-used ford of the Battle River.
+An early trading post was situated 2–3 miles northwest of the hamlet's current site, directly on a well-used ford of the Battle River.

 The trading post was a key point for exchange between the First Nations people, fur traders, and the Hudson's Bay Company.
+The establishment of the Metis Settlement dates back to early 1800s.

-The settlement that grew around the post took the names Battle River Crossing and Salois's settlement or Abraham's settlement, after Abraham Salois, a prominent settler and freighter.
+The settlement that grew around the post took the names Battle River Crossing and Salois's settlement or Abraham's settlement, after Abraham Salois, a prominent Metis farmer and freighter.
 It was also known as Laboucane, after the Laboucane brothers and their families, who were among the first local residents.

 A church was built in 1883 for the service of Father Bellevaire, and was visited by Bishop Grandin, who named the settlement after Joseph-Thomas Duhamel.

 Around 1886, the post was moved to the site where Highway 21 now crosses the river (52°57′N 112°58′W).

 In 1910, Duhamel moved to its present location on the newly constructed Grand Trunk Pacific rail line from Tofield to Calgary.
 The Duhamel/Battle River rail bridge was one of the largest wooden rail bridges ever constructed, at 3,972 feet (1210 m) in length and 120 feet (32 m) in height.